thnproduct/sidekick-docs/docs/use-cases/production-debugging.md

 Following these strategies and using the right tools and processes makes it possible to effectively debug and fix issues in a production environment.\

-Sidekick Live Application Debugger is a tool that can be used to identify issues in these environments.&#x20;
+Sidekick Live Application Debugger is a tool that can be used to identify issues in these environments.

 One of the critical features of Sidekick is its ability to provide detailed information about the application's state when an exception occurs, which can help speed up the debugging process.
 It can give information about the issue's context, such as the specific request or code that triggered it with the help of APM & OpenTelemetry integrations.